knative/docs/docs/install/Knative-with-MicroK8s.md

    echo 'N;' | microk8s.enable knative
 ```

-This command will install all available Knative components, Serving, Eventing and Monitoring.
+This command will install all available Knative v0.7.1 components.

 You can check the status of Knative pods using the following commands: